All Products

 Addon migrate-controller, version **** installed.

-Modify OSS permissions: Modify the custom policy based on the following content.
-For more information about how to modify a policy, see Modify the document and description of a custom policy.
+Modify OSS permissions: Replace the content of the custom policy that you created with the following.
+To learn how to modify a policy, see Modify the content and description of a custom policy.

 Note

-Replace mybackups with the name of your OSS bucket.
-For more information about how to grant fine-grained OSS permissions, see Use RAM to manage OSS permissions.
+Replace mybackups in the following policy with the name of your OSS bucket.
+For more information about fine-grained OSS authorization, see Manage OSS permissions using RAM.

 {